Van Halen: 2006–2008: Second reunion with Roth and Wolfgang Van Halen era

 On December 11, 2006, Eddie stated to Guitar World magazine that Roth had been directly invited to rejoin the band.
 However, on December 28, Roth announced that he had not talked to Eddie in two years, and a reunion with Van Halen could result in a "Jerry Springer-style fight."

 In January 2007, Van Halen was inducted into the Rock and Roll Hall of Fame.
 The Van Halen brothers, Anthony, Hagar, and Roth were inducted, though only Hagar and Anthony appeared at the induction ceremony on behalf of the group.
 Eddie Van Halen was in rehab at the time, so neither he nor Alex attended the ceremony.
-Velvet Revolver had been slated to perform You Really Got Me with Roth on lead vocals, however Roth wanted to perform Jump and the band hadn't rehearsed that song, so Roth elected to not attend the ceremony at all.
+Velvet Revolver had been slated to perform "You Really Got Me" with Roth on lead vocals.
+However, Roth wanted to perform "Jump" and the band hadn't rehearsed that song, so Roth elected to not attend the ceremony at all, and Velvet Revolver performed "Ain't Talkin' 'Bout Love".
+Anthony and Hagar performed "Why Can't This Be Love" with Paul Shaffer.
 Billboard announced on January 24, 2007, that Van Halen would reunite with Roth for a U.S. tour.
 This was confirmed shortly after on the official Van Halen website.

 The Van Halen News Desk announced on February 15, 2007, that a Van Halen Best Of (1978–1984), a single-disc compilation of the Roth era, would be released by April 3.
 Shortly after, information arrived in a flood.
 Various sources claimed the tour was shut down as was the new Best Of CD.
 On March 8, 2007, Eddie announced on Van Halen's website that he was in rehab.
 Along with the announcement, a change was made to the website.
 The logo at the top of the page changed to the original Van Halen logo from their 1978 debut album.

-As the band's Hall of Fame induction drew near, media focus shifted to that.
-Velvet Revolver would induct the band and speak on their behalf.
-On March 12, 2007, the band was inducted at a ceremony held at the Waldorf-Astoria Hotel in New York City.
-Anthony and Hagar were the only inductees in attendance.
-Velvet Revolver performed "Ain't Talkin' 'Bout Love".
-Their performance was universally panned by Van Halen fans because of Scott Weiland's poor vocal performance and Slash's inability to even correctly play the opening main guitar riff.
-Anthony and Hagar performed "Why Can't This Be Love" with Paul Shaffer.
-This performance was also panned by Van Halen fans for the poor musicianship of and the weird arrangement performed by the backing band.
-At a post-induction press conference, Hagar said he would love to work with Van Halen again but that the Van Halens should tour with Roth first.

 On April 21, 2007, Eddie served as an Honorary Race Official for the NASCAR race at Phoenix International Raceway.
 On May 24, he posted a note to the Van Halen website confirming that he had completed rehab successfully.